History & Timeline

 When H.K.
 "Ken" Sowles and his wife Margaret purchased the farm in 1970, he built three additions to the indoor arena to house his extensive carriage collection all under one roof.
 At one time the collection numbered close to 300 antique carriages and sleighs.
 Hundreds of local school children and other interested people visited the farm and its well-known carriage collection to hear Ken describe the important historical role of carriages and horse-drawn transportation.
 Ken shared his knowledge and love of carriages with fellow collectors and school groups alike.

 After Ken Sowles' death in 1997, the farm was to be sold by the family and development of the property for house lots seemed inevitable.
 In the fall of 1999, a non-profit organization to save the farm was formed and by the summer of 2000, they were able to buy Skyline Farm, preserving it for future generations.
 Many individuals, the Town of North Yarmouth and several local foundations contributed to the purchase.
 The group was also able to secure a loan for a portion of the purchase price from one generous supporter and received a major gift from another.
 This allowed the group to complete the purchase of the entire farm.
 The Sowles family's flexibility throughout the process and their willingness to sell the farm below its appraised value also made it possible to keep Skyline Farm intact.
 Today, numerous volunteers, friends and supporters are working to transform Skyline Farm into a community resource as a living carriage museum with an antique carriage & sleigh collection, while also preserving the farm's open space and historic buildings for recreational and educational use.
 A conservation easement on the 46 acres of fields and woods at the farm has been presented to the North Yarmouth Land Trust.
-In addition, the historic indoor riding arena is being restored as the Skyline Farm Carriage Museum's primary exhibit space, multi-use trails are being redeveloped, and educational programs and demonstration events are being presented to school groups and the whole community.
+In addition, the historic indoor riding arena has been restored as the Skyline Farm Carriage Museum's primary exhibit space, multi-use trails have been redeveloped, and educational programs and demonstration events are presented to school groups, seniors and the whole community.